SamuelBertman/SDRP/paper.md

 ## data frequency
 ~2.5×10⁻¹⁶ to 5×10⁻¹⁶ g/cm²/s flux  = ~7.9 × 10⁻⁴ to 1.6 × 10⁻³ g/m²/day = ~0.29–0.59 g/m²/year

+# Mars UV Spectrum Overview (Patel et al., 2002)

+## UV Range
+The ultraviolet (UV) spectrum on Mars ranges from approximately **190 nm to 410 nm**.

+## Impact of Dust on UV Transmission
+High dust loading in the Martian atmosphere inversely affects the ratio of direct to diffuse UV transmission.
+Despite this, **high illumination levels persist even during intense dust storms with high optical depths**.

+## UV Flux Values
+UV flux at the Mars surface is predominantly found in two regions:
+- Near **300–400 nm** (UV-A and UV-B ranges)
+- Far **200–300 nm** (short-wave UV region)
+This distribution is shaped by **absorption and scattering effects** in the atmosphere.

+## Biological Significance of UV-C (However Less Common)
+Short-wave UV-C radiation (**200–280 nm**) is **extremely damaging to biological organisms** and is a critical factor when considering extraterrestrial life sustainability, **however, it is less common on the surface**.

+## Frequency of UV-A/B
+UV-A and UV-B wavelengths are **more reliably available on the Martian surface** compared to the shorter wavelength UV-C.

+## Effect of Dust on Light-Triggering
+Although dust attenuates direct UV radiation, **sufficient diffuse UV remains to potentially activate light-triggered materials** on Mars.